Ayen Ho: Career

-In 2014, Ho released her first Mandarin EP entitled Phototrophism.
-She released more original songs and performed in many song contests in cities such as Beijing, Shanghai and Shenzhen.
-After graduating from university two years later, Ho went on with her music career organising a tour around 16 Chinese cities.
-In 2016, she was nominated to the Abilu Music awards for a song entitled "The right time".
+In 2016, after graduating from university, Ho went on with her music career organizing a tour around 16 Chinese cities.
+Also in 2016, she was nominated to the Abilu Music awards for a song entitled "如果今天天气正好 Nice day, Blossom age, without you".

 In 2017, Ho composed music for TV commercials for companies such as Chevrolet, Pacific Insurance Company and also took part in a music event organised by Netease Cloud Music.
-In 2018, she registered herself in the Quangzhou Normal University in Xiamen, where she studied a master in music composition.
 At the end of that year, she took part in an exposition of musical instruments in Shanghai where she performed some of her songs.

+In 2018, she started studying for a Master's Degree in Music Composition in Quanzhou Normal University at Quanzhou city, Fujian Province.

 In 2019, Ho released her first full-length Cantonese album entitled Maybe today.

+In 2021 she received the Master's degree in Music Composition.